Ann-Bond-coder/Microprocessors/BIOS function (grafic)/README.md

 # Output of information in graphic mode by the method of direct recording in the video memory

-_Output a triangle divided into three different triangles.
-Fill each sector with different colors._
+**Task:** Output a triangle divided into three different triangles.
+Fill each sector with different colors.